All Episodes

 It's very important.

-Uh I live in San Antonio.
+I live in San Antonio.

-We're getting close to two million people.
+We're getting close to 2 million people.

-But you know, we've been shopping there for six to eight weeks, and two weeks ago they started implementing some safety precautions.
+But we've been shopping there for six to eight weeks.

 To the best of my knowledge, in the San Antonio area, only two HEB employees have tested positive.

-So, how contagious is this really?
+So how contagious is this really?

 My friends who are virologists, including Ian Lipkin, who was on my show today, says it's the most contagious virus he's ever seen in his life.

-Well, it is very contagious.
+So it is very contagious.

 For a lot of the younger folks, they don't get that many symptoms.

-So it's possible that uh people maybe even have had it in the community and not been hurt badly enough that they're identified as being COVID-19 positive.
+So it's possible that people maybe even have had it in the community and not been hurt badly enough that they're identified as being COVID-19 positive.

-However, there's a percentage of the population, folks with chronic illnesses, as we have discussed, who do not do well with this virus, and they're the ones that we are all working for to help.
+However, there's a percentage of the population, folks with chronic illnesses, as we have discussed, who do not do well with this virus.

 And we don't want them suffering.